 Introduction

-This article is published on May 8th – Victory in Europe Day.
-Russia (the former USSR) celebrates VE Day, on May 9th annually.
-See “V-E Day is celebrated in America and Britain,” on History.com, by History.com Editors, originally published 11/16/2009.
+This article is published on May 8th, Victory in Europe (VE) Day.
+Russia, formerly a part of the USSR, celebrates VE Day the next day, May 9th, annually.
+See “V-E Day is celebrated in America and Britain.”
+History.com, by editors, originally published 11/16/2009.

-The 50th anniversary of VE Day, in Russia, was on 5/9/1995.
-My wife and I were living in Moscow.
-I remember every detail.
-I still have the film photographs that I took that day.
+In Russia, the 50th anniversary of VE Day was on 5/9/1995.
+My wife and I were living in Moscow at the time.
+We have fond memories from that day.
+I still have film photographs taken on the day.
 The following is a free photograph that I found.
-It's similar to the one that I had taken, of an elderly veteran, of the Great Patriotic War (as World War II is called, in Russia).
+It is similar to the one that I took, with his permission, of an elderly veteran of the Great Patriotic War, as Russians call World War II.

 The USSA does not celebrate VE Day.
 It should.